 Eating while driving.
 Again, the jaws are moving the area in the inner ear, and at the same time there's all this movement in front of you.

 New glasses(?)
-Just before my last event, I had just put on my new glasses (with shaded covers) before I left work that afternoon.
+Just before one of my prior episodes, I had just put on my new glasses before I left work that afternoon.
 The astigmatism correction in the glasses caused the horizon to move out of sync with what I was used to.
 That'll do it!

 And, if you would like to get more philosophical, how about the vertigo as representing a consciousness reacting to change that is a little too fast - thoughts constantly buzzing in your head about that work project (which itself might be an interruption of another project you were working on). or fretting about that last stock purchase going bad, or what to do about a retirement that seems so far away.